Thomas M. McGee: Career

 McGee was chairman of the Senate Labor and Workforce Development Committee, the Joint Public Service Committee, and the Joint Children's Caucus.
 Prior to serving in the Senate, he was an attorney who served as a state representative from 1995 to 2002.
 McGee was elected Chairman of the Massachusetts Democratic Party on October 17, 2013.

-In 2017 McGee he was elected mayor of Lynn defeating incumbent mayor Judith Flanagan Kennedy in a landslide.
+In 2017, he was elected mayor of Lynn defeating incumbent mayor Judith Flanagan Kennedy in a landslide.
 The Mayor also serves as the Chairperson for the Lynn School Committee for Lynn Public Schools.

 He was appointed by the governor to the Board of Directors of the Massachusetts Department of Transportation and to the Massachusetts Bay Transportation Authority (MBTA) board in April, 2024.
 In November, 2024, McGee replaced Thomas P. Glynn as chair of the MBTA board upon Glynn's departure.

 Personal life

 McGee is married and lives in Lynn with his wife, Maria, and their children, Thomas and Katherine.